abitdodgy/market_place_api/README.md

 Building this app was a lot of fun, and API feel light-weight.
 In that, they're a lot easier to work with than apps that span the entire stack.
 You don't have to worry about the front-end layer, allowing you to focus on writing great controllers and fabulous models!

 The chapters are divided into branches.
+The master branch contains the most complete form of the app.

 - [Setting Up](https://github.com/abitdodgy/market_place_api/tree/2-setting-api)
 - [Presenting the Users](https://github.com/abitdodgy/market_place_api/tree/3-presenting-the-users)